levensailor/py-cisco-ris/README.md

 from py-cisco-ris import RIS
 ```

-#### specify your cucm details, including a ris and axl user if these are different
+#### specify your CUCM details, including a RIS and AXL user if these are different
 ```py
 cucm = os.getenv('cucm', '10.10.10.10')
 version = os.getenv('version', '11.5')